nikkolasg/p2pbotnet/README.md

     Bootstrap take care of bootstraping (no shit) Network take care of networking stuff ( + tor integration with Orchid) Peer take care of the logic of nodes communication Security take care of the security side of every actions taken by Peers (maybe in visitor design like with RubyNaCl) Actions define the actions possible
     + OPTIONALS :
-        Builder : let the bot rebuilds it self and evolving it self Infecter : let the bot infects other devices in its neighboorhood
+        Builder : let the bot rebuilds it self and evolving it self Infecter : let the bot infects other devices in its neighboorhood Stealth : let the bot detect if it is inpected or make stats about forged packets etc